isc-projects/stork/doc/user/man/stork-server.8.rst

    Redirection URI to which the response to OIDC authentication request will be sent.
 If configured, it must end with '/oidc/callback' path.
 Example: 'https://example.org:1234/stork/oidc/callback'.
    If left empty, Stork will try to construct this URI by joining Stork server address (scheme+'rest-host'+'rest-port'+'rest-base-url' settings) with '/oidc/callback' path.
 It is useful when Stork UI is behind a Reverse Proxy and the UI is served under a different URL than Stork server. ``[$STORK_OIDC_REDIRECT_URI]``

+``--oidc-provider-id``
+   Optional.
+The OID Provider identifier.
+Update it whenever you change the OID Provider in your Stork deployment so that each Provider has unique identifier.
+It will be used as authentication method identifier in Stork server.
+Stork UI will display it as authentication method for users authenticating via OIDC. (default: oidc) ``[$STORK_OIDC_PROVIDER_ID]``

 ``--oidc-group-admin``
    The claim value returned from OIDC token endpoint that can be mapped to Stork 'admin' group; also accepts a comma-separated list of group names (default: stork-admin) ``[$STORK_OIDC_GROUP_ADMIN]``